-Why I Regret Rocking My Baby to Sleep
+How to Stop Rocking Your Baby to Sleep

 Some people don’t mind rocking their babies, but it wasn’t for me.
-Here’s why I regret rocking my baby to sleep, and what I wish I did instead.
+Here’s how to stop rocking your baby to sleep.

 Well… six months, two broken knees, and many nights of sleep deprivation, I later knew why.